Azure/azure-sdk-for-c/sdk/iot/core/doc/mqtt_state_machine.md

 APIs using `az_iot_hub_client_status` report service-side errors to the client through the IoT Hub protocols.
 (At the time of writing, only Twin responses may return errors.)

-The following APIs may be used to determine if the status indicates error and if the error should be retried:
+The following APIs may be used to determine if the status indicates an error and if the operation should be retried:

 ```C
 az_iot_hub_client_status status = response.status;